-How to maximize profit using seriality in trading
+How to benefit from seriality in trade

 Before we start discussing a profit increase, let’s agree on what seriality in trading is.